If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Glass

-1. Rinse: Rinse the mouth guard in cool water.
+1. Rinse: Remove debris with cool water.

-4. Rinse: Rinse the mouth guard with cool water.
+4. Rinse well: Rinse thoroughly with water.

 With Vinegar